 • The Danube Cycle Path continues east from Vienna into Slovakia and Hungary

-If you'd like to add extra days in Slovenia, Croatia, or Italy before or after your core Austria tour, we can arrange that as part of the same booking.
+If you'd like to add extra days before or after your core Austria tour, we can arrange extensions on or off the bike as part of the same booking.